 The pub is shown on this old OS map from about 1903 (interactive map)

-It's understood to have been originally known as the Station.
-Subsequently it was called the Railway Hotel, with the "Hotel" part of the name dropped in January 1970.
+Originally called the Railway Hotel, the "Hotel" part of the name dropped in January 1970.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)